Remembering a film and a cinema trip as I go back to the 1980s…

 Dirty Dancing (1987) Official Trailer – Patrick Swayze, Jennifer Grey Movie HD, Movieclips Classic Trailers and photos © Vestron Pictures

-I was happy when Dave – the head honcho at Banzai Retro Club – asked me to write on my memories of a cinema trip in the 1980s.
+I was happy when Dave – the head honcho at Banzai Retro Club – asked me to write about my memories of a cinema trip in the 1980s.
 My first thought admittedly was remembering a trip to a first non-Disney film in the Seventies.
 As a kid, I’d seen The Fox and the Hound (1981) and Herbie Goes Bananas (1980) and Digby the Biggest Dog in the World (1973) like most kids my age.. wanted something a bit less sentimental and that didn’t involve an annoying VW Beetle.

 In 1978, I saw Grease (1978) at the cinema and became transfixed on movies and hooked on their merchandise, I had the soundtrack, the book and a bag with a Grease logo.
-But not a crush on John Travolta.
+But I did not have a crush on John Travolta.
 As a 9-year-old girl who most definitely didn’t like boys, he was more of a John Revolting.
 So as a bit of a Grease groupie I entered the 80s…

 The 80s, of course, was the age I was more into the doings of J.R.
 Ewing and his family and feuding in TV’s Dallas (1978-91) than the cinema.
 Possibly as a very wee (small) girl for 15, I couldn’t get into those 15 rated films.
 I thought about the films I saw and their memories with one standing out from the rest.

 It wasn’t the time my then friend stormed out of the cinema in the opening credits rolled in ET The Extra-Terrestrial (1982) for no reason or the time I watched Adventures in Babysitting (A Night on the Town) (1987) with my best girlie friend of now over 30 years in a first holiday – without any parents what-so-ever – in Belgium.